 How do we obtain the Coroner's reports (Coroner's Packet)?

 Requests for public record information about a decedent (Coroner's Packet) should be made in writing to the Coroner's Office.
 Click the Coroner's Packet link at the right for detailed instructions.

 What if the medical cause of death is not found during the autopsy?

 It is not uncommon for this to happen.
 If the cause of death is listed as "pending", it is because we have to do further testing on tissue and body fluid samples that are retained during the autopsy.
-This does not delay the release of the body for burial or cremation, however, you can expect that the cause of death will be pending for probably six to eight weeks.
+This does not delay the release of the body for burial or cremation, however, you can expect that the cause of death will be pending for approximately 12 weeks.
 If you are in need of death certificates for legal matters other than life insurance you can order copies with the cause of death pending.
 Please speak to your mortuary or cremation service staff about ordering them.

 Are there fees for the Coroner's services?

 There is no charge for an autopsy when it is done as part of the Coroner's investigation.
 Government Code Section 27472 authorizes the Coroner to recover transportation and storage costs.

 You are welcome to contact us.
 For non-emergencies and matters that do not require immediate attention, inquires should be made between 8 am and 5 pm, Monday through Friday.
 The offices are closed on all county holidays.